Interview Music

 Interview Music is the ninth studio album by Scottish indie rock band Idlewild, released on 5 April 2019 on Empty Words Records.
 It was produced by Dave Eringa, who had worked on the band's previous albums 100 Broken Windows and The Remote Part.
-It reached No. 22 in the UK album charts and No.1 on the Scottish album charts.
+It reached No. 22 on the UK Albums Chart and No. 1 on the Scottish Albums Chart.